Chrisslue/bpmn/README.md

   `Main`, and `Conclusion` are executed in parallel
 - These three tasks are followed up by the `merge and` gateway.
 - Next up is the task `Review`.
-- Finally, an `spli xor` gateway allows us to choose between redoing the tasks `Introduction`, `Main`, and `Conclusion` or end the process.
+- Finally, a `split xor` gateway allows us to choose between redoing the tasks `Introduction`, `Main`, and `Conclusion` or end the process.